lucasrosa/aws-learning-architecture/README.md

 ### EC2
 * Each instance in the auto-scaling group must be in a different availability zone
+* Responses from the webservers must include their private IP (to see if load balancer is working)

 ### VPC
 * Database and application instances must be in a private subnet